ProzorroUKR/openprocurement.api/docs/source/tendering/esco/tutorial.rst

 .. include:: tutorial/tender-listing-no-auth.http
    :code:

-We do see the internal `id` of a tender (that can be used to construct full URL by prepending `http://api-sandbox.openprocurement.org/api/0/tenders/`) and its `dateModified` datestamp.
+We don't see internal `id` of tender, because tender appears in the listing from `active.tendering` status.

 Tender activating
 -----------------